This HAS To Be Normal

 Many of us—so many—are just playing pretend.
 Making things normal because they have to be normal.

-Some—a lot, I think—play pretend because they know that pretending the rising tide of American Nazism isn't happening is how you bring American Nazism into reality.
+Some—a lot, I think—play pretend because we know that pretending the rising tide of American Nazism isn't happening is how you bring American Nazism into reality.

 Some play pretend because we don't want to have to deal with knowledge, because it's too painful and costly to know.